 They’re quick.
 They’re simple.
 And somehow, they taste like something you’d order at a restaurant.

 I already know one thing for sure.
 The moment my daughter is old enough to stand next to me at the counter, this is going to be the first dish I will teach her.
-Not because it’s fancy, but because it shows her exactly what cooking should feel like.
-Easy, comforting, and a little bit magical.
+Not because it’s fancy, but because it shows her exactly what cooking should feel like, which is easy, comforting, and a little bit magical.

 Because honestly, the best meals aren’t complicated.
 They’re just simple ingredients, made with a little love, turning into something warm, savory, and completely irresistible.